innosat-mats/rac-extrac-payload/README.md

 The `-project` should be something concise like "binning2002".
 Avoid using something that start with "test" if it's something that should be kept since we use "test*" while developing and may remove or overwrite such projects.

 The `-description` includes a description file to be sent and will appear as `ABOUT.txt`.

+The `-dregs` option specifies a local directory to use for temporary files written when an unfinished multi-packet is found, in order to continue processing it later.

 For more information run `rac --help`